-2017 is the Year of History, Heritage and Archaeology in Scotland – and for those interested in history, Caithness does not disappoint.
+For those interested in history, heritage and archaeology, Caithness does not disappoint.
 The area has a rich backstory that covers Neolithic burial chambers, Pictish stones, Viking graves, medieval castles, wartime posts and links with the Royal Family.
-We’ve compiled a list of 12 essential historical places for you to visit during your time in Caithness.
+We’ve compiled a list of 11 essential historical places for you to visit during your time in Caithness.

 Achavanich Standing Stones